Skip to main content

 • If you drag to a Sound (in the Sound List at the left of the Sample Editor):

 • The Slices will be mapped to individual notes of this Sound, starting with the bottom C (C-2 in Maschine convention).
-The base key of the Sound will be set to the bottom C as well (refer to Adjusting the Base Key for more information on the base key).
+The base key of the Sound will be set to the bottom C as well (refer to Adjusting the base key for more information on the base key).
 Any previous content in the Sound will be replaced.

 • The Sample Editor will be replaced by the Pattern Editor in Keyboard view.